-STEP 4: PAY THE I-901 SEVIS FEE.
+- Pay the I-901 SEVIS fee.
 The SEVIS is a standard fee paid by all international students to cover the costs of maintaining the SEVIS system.
 The current cost is $200 and the fee must be paid and you should bring the receipt to your visa interview.
-For specific details on the I-901 fee or to pay the fee, visit: http://www.ice.gov/sevis/i901/index.htm.

 Please check with the Embassy or Consulate where you will be applying to ensure that you are using the correct version of the visa application form.

-Any other documents specifically required by the Embassy or Consulate where your interview will occur.
+- Any other documents specifically required by the Embassy or Consulate where your interview

-STEP 6: THE VISA INTERVIEW.
+- The VISA interview.
 The most important thing to remember is to be on time, be brief and be specific when answering the questions of the official conducting your interview as they have just a short time in which to make their assessment.
 The interview process will vary by Embassy or Consulate, so check ahead to know what to expect.

-STEP 7: YOUR VISA IS APPROVED!
+- Your VISA is approved!
 Processing times may vary by Embassy or Consulate, it can take anywhere from a few days to over a month.
 Please wait until you have your VISA to schedule your flight as you cannot enter as a student without it.

 If you are a student from Canada, you will not need to go through the VISA Application Process as noted above, nor will you have a VISA stamp in your passport outside of that issued at entry.
 What this means is that at your port of entry, the immigration official will look at your I-20 and passport.
 They may also request proof of financial support and the receipt showing payment of the I-901 SEVIS fee.
 If all checks out, they will stamp you in as an F-1 student.

-DO NOT ENTER AS A B-2 or VISA WAIVER TOURIST!
+Note: Do not enter as a B-2 or VISA waiver tourist!
 You cannot attend school on these visas and you will have to exit and re-enter on the correct visa or apply for a change of status here which can be expensive.